jboss-developer/jboss-eap-quickstarts/ejb-throws-exception/README.md

 Level: Intermediate
 Technologies: EJB, EAR
 Summary: The `ejb-throws-exception` quickstart demonstrates how to throw and handle Exceptions across JARs in an EAR.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------
-The `ejb-throws-exception` quickstart extends the [ejb-in-ear](../ejb-in-ear/README.md) quickstart and demonstrates how to handle Exceptions across JARs in an EAR.
+The `ejb-throws-exception` quickstart extends the [ejb-in-ear](../ejb-in-ear/README.md) quickstart and demonstrates how to handle Exceptions across JARs in an EAR deployed to Red Hat JBoss Enterprise Application Platform.
 In this quickstart, an EJB in the EJB JAR throws a custom Exception.
 The web application in the client JAR catches the Exception and displays it in a nicely formatted message.
 The EAR contains: *JSF 2.1 WAR*, an *EJB 3.1* JAR and a client library JAR containg classes that both the WAR and EJB JAR use.

 The example is composed of three Maven projects, each with a shared parent.
 The projects are as follows: